MirantisContainers/mke-docs/content/docs/reference/backuprestore/external.md

    ![img.png](img.png)

-2. Edit the `storage_provider`
-section of the mke configuration file to point to the file, including the profile name.
+2. Edit the `storage_provider` section of the mke configuration file to point to the IAM credentials file, including the profile name.

-3. Create an S3 bucket and point the configuration to the correct bucket and region.
+3. Create an S3 bucket and configure the IAM configuration file to point to the bucket and region.

 Example configuration: